Create a Website Account - Manage notification subscriptions, save form progress and more.

 In reviewing alterations to historic properties and proposed new structures, the BAR adheres to the principles established by the Charleston Standards.
 In addition, the Board has adopted several Policy Statements in reference to particular issues of review.
 Most minor alterations, such as painting, sitework, signage, repairs, etc, are typically reviewed by Staff and do not require full Board review.
 Appeals of those Staff decisions (posted weekly on this website) may be appealed within 15 calendar days.

 Projects for BAR-L and BAR-S meeting agendas will be accepted digitally and should be submitted as noted below.
-Submittals must include a current application (PDF format), complete plan set (PDF), valuation of the project, and a completed Submittal Requirements checklist document (PDF) (BAR-L or BAR-S).
+Submittals must be in PDF FORMAT and must include a current application (pdf), complete plan set (pdf), valuation of the project, and a completed Submittal Requirements checklist document (pdf) (BAR-L or BAR-S).
 Please note, 50MB is the maximum file size that can be received via email; contact staff directly to discuss larger files.
-Applications are due by NOON on the deadline date.
+Applications are due by NOON on the deadline date (see Schedules of Board Deadlines and Meeting Dates in Related Documents below).
 When making submittals please use the latest version of documents found on this website as they are updated frequently.

 Simple requests such as painting, rot repair, and small modifications may be sent to firstname.lastname@example.org and will be distributed to the Preservation Staff.
 Please include other applicable applications, photographs, and valuation of request.
 See also information about the Permit Center.

 2023 Schedules of Board Deadlines and Meeting Dates (PDF)